mmattos-newrelic/Multiaccount_Entity_Backup/README.md

 1.2.
 Run the encrypt_accounts.mjs script from the project directory to convert 'accounts_keys.csv' into 'accounts_keys.enc' file:
 $ node encrypt_accounts.mjs

-3. Now run the 'xxxx' script to generate your Dashboards backup into the folder 'dashboards_output'
+3. Now run the 'entity_backup_v1.js' script to generate your Dashboards backup into the folder 'dashboards_output'
-$ node xxxx
+$ node entity_backup_v1.js

-5. Where do I find my data?
-Go to your project folder/dashboards_output to see a .json file for each backed up Dashboard.
+4. Where do I find my data?
+Go to your [project_folder]/dashboards_output/[account_number] to see a .json file for each backed up Dashboard.
 The file name will be: DASHBOARD_NAME.json